castorini/anserini/docs/regressions-msmarco-doc-segmented-unicoil.md

-# Anserini: Regressions for uniCOIL on [MS MARCO Document](https://github.com/microsoft/MSMARCO-Document-Ranking)
+# Anserini: Regressions on MS MARCO Document with uniCOIL

-This page documents regression experiments for uniCOIL on the MS MARCO Document Ranking Task, which is integrated into Anserini's regression testing framework.
+This page describes regression experiments, integrated into Anserini's regression testing framework, with uniCOIL on the [MS MARCO Document Ranking Task](https://github.com/microsoft/MSMARCO-Document-Ranking).
 The uniCOIL model is described in the following paper:

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.